Lerchensporn/minify/README.md

-This is a minifier for CSS, JavaScript, XML and HTML, written in C. It is designed according to the following requirements:
+This is a minifier for CSS, JavaScript, XML, HTML and JSON, written in C. It is designed according to the following requirements:

 - Released as single binary with no dependencies except libc.